signupsoftware/TEMP-Docs-BC/docs/user-manual/9-business-intelligence-and-reporting/2-power-bi.md

 ### Import the Power BI template in Power BI desktop
 Open Power BI desktop and sign in with your account.
 Power BI desktop is a free Microsoft application you install on your local computer.

 Download the latest ExFlow prepared Power BI template.
-Please keep in mind that the template is either for BC-Online or BC-OnPrem.

-Partners with access to the SignUp partner site can download it from [here](https://azuresignup.sharepoint.com/sites/Signupsoftware/SitePages/BC-POWER-BI.aspx)
+Partners with access to the SignUp partner site can download it from [here](https://azuresignup.sharepoint.com/sites/Signupsoftware/SitePages/BC-POWER-BI.aspx).
+If you don’t have access to the partner portal, contact SignUp support to get the information.
+The file shall have a ''.pbit'' -file type.

 You can also download from ExFlow setups by pressing: *Actions --> Functions --> Power BI --> Get Power BI template*

-If you don’t have access to the partner site, contact SignUp support to get it.
-The file shall have a ''.pbit'' -file type.

-Import the ExFlow prepared Power BI template by choosing *File --> Import --> Power BI template.
+Import the ExFlow prepared Power BI template by choosing *File --> Import --> Power BI Template*.

 ![small](@site/static/img/media/power-bi-001.png)